yuyuyu101/wheatserver/README.md

 * Reload: If you change config file and apply it without restart wheatserver.
 Only you need to do is 'kill -s sighup PID' let wheatserver reload file and reset workers.

+* Simple: Try to hide complexity logical processing and provide simple interfaces to developer.

 * Implemented: